 4. Be Patient, And Move Slowly

+As I have already highlighted, it is usually a slow process to get a feral kitten comfortable with you.
 Get the kitten accustomed to being petted before you try to pick it up.
 Once it allows you to hold it, you might be able to start doing things like grooming the kitten.
 When you pet the kitten, try massaging the skin near the shoulders and on the top of the kittens neck.
 This gentle massage will release endorphin's and make the kitten feel more relaxed in your presence.

 If you have small children in your home, be careful in having them interact.
 Small children do not know how to handle kittens or cats gently and they are likely to hurt the cat.
 And cats, when handled roughly or in an aggressive manner are likely to react or attack.
 So whenever possibly, try to limit contact and watch carefully when they are interacting until both the child and the cat are very comfortable with each other.

 By following these steps and being gentle to the kitten, you'll be well on your way to having a friendly companion.
 Now, the kitten can be adopted or integrated safely into your home as a pet.
 The important thing is, it can now live a safe, long and healthy life with you.

 Fun Stuff for Animal Lovers